ONLINE HELP

 Only JPEG, GIF, BMP and PNG images are available.

-The characteristics regarding the wrapping and the image size can be modified via the "Image" pane.
+Text wrapping options and the image size can be set in the "Image" tab.

 • Set the wrapping options and Z-order of the image,